iniquitybbs/iniquity/README.md

 A re-imagining of the iconic BBS software.

 ## Synopsis
-Iniquity is in early alpha.
-This package is highly experimental.
+This software is highly experimental.
 Right now only the telnet service really works.
 Soon I'll have modules loading and then things will really get cooking.
+I'd like to have the core mechanics ironed out before I elaborate on other features.

 Install Iniquity...

     gem install iniquity

-Clone a system package to get started...
+Clone the default system to get started...

     git clone https://iniquitybbs.github.com/iq-system-default